e-gov/TARA-Doku/TechnicalSpecification.md

 In most cases, the client application then launches a session with the user.
 Launching a session is not included in the scope of TARA.

-The client application sends a HTTP response **4b** to the browser, such as the ‘Logged in’ page.
+The client application sends an HTTP response **4b** to the browser, such as the ‘Logged in’ page.

 ## 4 Requests

 ### 4.1 Authentication request

-An authentication request is a HTTP GET request by which the user is redirected from the client application to TARA for authentication.
+An authentication request is an HTTP GET request by which the user is redirected from the client application to TARA for authentication.

 An example of an authentication request (for better readability, the query component of the URL was divided over several lines):